AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 - dF/F traces (baseline corrected, normalized fluorescence traces)
 - Corrected fluorescence traces (neuropil subtracted and demixed, but not normalized)
 - Events (detected with an L0 event detection algorithm)
-- Pupil position
-- Pupil area
+- Pupil position, diameter, and area
-- Running speed
+- Running speed (in cm/second)
 - Lick times
 - Reward times
-- Stimulus presentations
+- Stimulus presentation times
 - Behavioral trial information
 - Mouse metadata (age, sex, genotype, etc)

+The data collected in a single continuous recording is defined as a **session** and receives a unique `ophys_session_id`.
+Each imaging plane in a given session is referred to as an **experiment** and receives a unique `ophys_experiment_id`.
+For single-plane imaging, there is only one imaging plane (i.e. one experimen) per session.
+For multi-plane imaging, there can be up to 8 imaging planes (i.e. 8 experiments) per session.
+Due to our strict QC process, described below, not all multi-plane imaging sessions have exactly 8 experiments, as some imaging planes did not meet our data quality criteria.

 .. image:: /_static/visual_behavior_2p/data_structure.png
    :align: center
    :width: 850

-The data collected in a single continuous recording is defined as a **session**.
-For single-plane imaging experiments, there is only one imaging plane (referred to as an **experiment**) per session.
-For multi-plane imaging experiments, there can be up to 8 imaging planes (aka 8 experiments) per session.
-Due to our strict QC process, described below, not all multi-plane imaging sessions have exactly 8 experiments, as some imaging planes did not meet our data quality criteria.

 We aimed to track the activity of single neurons across the session types described above by targeting the same population of neurons over multiple recording sessions, with only one session recorded per day for a given mouse.
-The collection of imaging sessions for a given population of cells, belonging to a single imaging plane measured across days, is called a **container**.
+The collection of imaging sessions for a given population of cells, belonging to a single imaging plane measured across days, is called a **container** and receives a unique `ophys_container_id`.
 A container can include between 3 and 11 separate sessions for that imaging plane.
 Mice imaged with the multi-plane 2-photon microscope can have multiple containers, one for each imaging plane recorded across multiple sessions.
 The session